konstantine-v/crystal-examples/README.md

 Run the crystal files by using `crystal src/testing/<your-file>.cr`, read crystal docs in regards to compiling files as binaries and running them.

+## Notes/Todos

+- Having some trouble getting the fractal to render using the flags `-w=400 -h=320 --color=multi mandelbrot --scale=2 --def=200` on the binary.
+Going to read more documentation regarding syntax to see what errors I may have made.
+- Working on making a simple, viable onyx server to use with exsisting projects